 Popliteal artery injury may initially affect only the intima and thus does not cause distal limb ischemia until the artery later becomes occluded.
 Undiagnosed arterial injury has a high risk of ischemic complications, which may lead to amputation.

-A knee dislocation should be suspected if an injured knee is grossly unstable.
+A knee dislocation (as well as an anterior cruciate ligament [ACL] and/or posterior cruciate ligament [PCL] tear) should be suspected if an injured knee is grossly unstable (see also Knee Sprains and Meniscal Injuries).
 Anteroposterior and lateral x-rays are diagnostic for dislocations that have not spontaneously reduced.

 Vascular and neurologic evaluations are particularly important.

 Popliteal artery injury should be suspected regardless of whether ischemia is evident.
 Clinical evaluation of the distal pulses cannot completely rule out a popliteal artery injury, even if the pulses are normal over a period of time.